didi2424/TF-Object-Detection-API-GPU-Windows-WSL/README.md

 <!-- The Basics -->
 ## The Basics

-This repository is a tutorial for how to use Tensorflow's Object Detection API (boxes Classsifier) to train an image into object detection classifier on Windows 11 Host. also when Tensorflow 2.11 is not support GPU inside Windows anymore we can use Ubuntu on Windows as our main host.
+This repository is a tutorial for how to use Tensorflow's Object Detection API (boxes Classsifier) to train an image into object detection classifier on Windows 11 as Host. also when Tensorflow 2.11 is not support GPU inside Windows anymore we can use Ubuntu on Windows as our main host.

 This README.md describes every step required to get going with your custom object detection classifier :